ferix/shared-notes/sql_prompts.md

     Select the 4 cities that have a GNP per capita (GNP/population) greater than 0.035.

+1. [Filters] Sub-query filtering

+    In one query (sub-queries are allowed, but no unions), select the language with the longest spelling and count how many letters it takes to spell out that language.

 1. [Joins] Join conditions

     Select only the cities where the city's population is larger than